Lutcher Theater

 Lutcher Theater is a privately owned, 1,450-seat, non-profit performing arts facility located at 707 Main Street in Orange, Texas.
 It was built in 1980 and is the largest Performing Arts Series from Houston, Texas, to New Orleans, Louisiana, with annual attendance at approximately 30,000 adults and children.

 Features

 The six-story Lutcher Theater is the tallest building in downtown Orange.
 It has 1,450 seat accommodations, with 870 on the main level and 567 in the balcony.
 If necessary, the orchestra pit can be lowered to accommodate a 1,450-person audience.
 The stage itself is 45'W x 30'H x 35'10"T. The sound system is an EAW AX series system with left, right, and center clusters.
 The theater is handicap accessible and offers headphones for the hearing impaired.

 Performances

-Since its opening with Liberace in February 1980, the theater has hosted only the best in big name entertainment.
-It serves as a showplace for a range of performing arts productions, from traveling Broadway plays to musical groups to one-man acts.
+Since its opening with Liberace in February 1980, the theater has hosted many well known entertainers.
+It serves as a showplace for a range of performing arts productions, from traveling Broadway plays to musical groups to one man acts.